prasser/jhc/README.md

 In JHC heat maps are not represented as two-dimensional arrays but as sets of points.
 This allows to only sparsely populate the space defined by the domains of the attributes involved.
 Moreover, heat maps are computed on-demand for the current size of the widget, respecting a pre-defined maximal size.
-In case of very large heat maps, the data itself is scaled down instead of a rendered image.
-Computations are performed in a background thread, allowing time-consuming processes, e.g. extensive disk access, when rendering a heat map.
+When scaling a heat map to the current size of the widget, the data itself is scaled down instead of a rendered image.
+Computations are performed in a background thread, allowing time-consuming processes, e.g. disk access, during rendering.

 When scaling heat maps down, JHC currently uses the arithmetic mean to aggregate values and dynamically adjusts the minimum and maximum of the scale to these aggregates.
 In future releases, it is planned to make this process configurable (e.g. using static minima and maxima or different aggregate functions).

 There are multiple ways in which data can be provided to JHC.
-Firstly, different variants of the static method JHCData.create(...) allow handling two-dimensional arrays of primitive Java data types.
-Secondly, the interface JHCDataProvider can be implemented to provide arbitrary two-dimensional data, e.g. from disk, via JHCData.create(...).
+Firstly, different variants of the static method JHCData.create(...) accept two-dimensional arrays of primitive Java data types.
+Secondly, the interface JHCDataProvider can be implemented to access arbitrary two-dimensional data, e.g. from disk (again via JHCData.create(...).
 Finally, the abstract class JHCData can itself be extended to implement a custom process for computing heat maps.
-To this end, the following classes must be implemented:
+To this end, the following classes must be
+implemented:

 [![Classes](https://raw.github.com/prasser/jhc/master/img/classes.png)](https://raw.github.com/prasser/jhc/master/img/classes.png)

 JHC will repeatedly call JHCData.getHeatmap(...) to retrieve an instance of the heat map for a specific size.
 This call will be performed from a background thread.
-As a result, an instance of JHCHeatmap must be returned that provides data points via an iterator over instances of the interface JHCHeatmap.Point.
+An instance of JHCHeatmap must be returned that provides data points via an iterator over instances of the interface JHCHeatmap.Point.
 Each data point associates a value with an x-coordinate and a y-coordinate.
 Each coordinate represents one tick on the according axis.
-Associated labels must be returned from calls to JHCHeatmap.getXLabel(x) and getYLabel(y), respectively.
+Associated labels must be returned from calls to JHCHeatmap.getXLabel(x) and JHCHeatmap.getYLabel(y), respectively.

 Customization
 ------